 - Save up to go solar and off the grid.
 I opened a seperate savings account.

 - Keep blogging.
-It won’t change the world or solve world problems but it has changed me and kept me in check.
+It won’t change the world or solve world problems as the naysayers love to point out, but it has changed me and kept me in check.
 Baby steps till I am ready for the leaps.